How to Scale Customer Support without Damaging the Company’s Reputation

 Of course, a human agent is probably the most valuable response, and the chatbot is designed to include humans into the conversation whenever you feel is appropriate.

-Simplr has found some interesting real-world results that support the use of a chat bot and a human.
+Simplr has found some interesting real-world implementations that support the use of a chat bot and a human.
 In a recent survey we conducted during Black Friday 2020, we found that human interaction is key to exceptional pre-sale live chat experiences:

 - 65% of chats with human intervention were rated as “exceptional” or “very good.”